 The Piping & Drumming Office opens at 8 am.
 Only pre-registered competitors will be accepted – no same-day entries available.

-Participants to begin lining up for Massed Bands immediately following the Pipe Band Competition.
+Participants to begin lining up for Massed Bands at 4:30 pm.
 Massed Bands performance, piping & drumming awards and closing ceremony to begin at 5 pm.

 Drum Major Clinic – Sept 3 & 4, 2022